dgaydukov/cert-aws/files/sa.md

 You can also use multipart upload to speed up upload by dividing large files into chunks Just like s3 you can use REST API to work with glacier You can set up s3 lifecycle, after which objects from s3 would be moved to glacier (but to view them you should use s3 api, if you use glacier api you won't see this objects)
-You can retrieve up to 5% of your average montly storage for free each month (rated daily), above this you are charged additional fee
+You can retrieve up to 5% of your average monthly storage for free each month (rated daily), above this you are charged additional fee

 ###### Amazon EFS
 EFS (Elastic File System) - delivers simple network filesystem for EC2.
 It supports NFSv4/4.1 (Network file system).